The Cricket Society

 The Cricket Society is a charitable organisation founded in 1945 as the Society of Cricket Statisticians at Great Scotland Yard, London.
 It has grown steadily to be the largest body of its kind in the cricket world.
-The Cricket Society now has more than 2000 members in the United Kingdom and the cricket playing countries of the world.
+The Cricket Society now has over 1,500 members in the United Kingdom and the cricket playing countries of the world.
 Its current President is John Barclay.